Neamar/DUCK/rosa_on_himself.md

 life.
 I'm stuck with that.

-<P> As for me ever doing a Mickey Mouse story, there's no chance of
+As for me ever doing a Mickey Mouse story, there's no chance of that.
-that.
 There's no reason for me to.
 I am totally apathetic toward the character as being simply a cute configuration of lines.
 There's no personality.
 Sure, in the hands of another Barks, Mickey would become